 This type of headache is also known as a transformed headache and includes symptoms of both migraine and tension headaches.
 Adults and children may both experience mixed headaches.

-Headache Causes & Risk Factors
+Headache Causes and Risk Factors

 You may be wondering what causes headaches.
 In general, headaches occur due to a combination of nerve signals sent from the blood vessels and muscles in the head.
 What causes these signals to turn on is still unknown.
 Headache triggers can include: (2)